Help find reckless driver

 The Women's Giving Fund is on a roll

 This month, Park City Community Foundation's Women's Giving Fund hit a big milestone 775 members.
 Even though we work everyday in the nonprofit community, we're continually astounded and amazed by Park City's generosity.
 Our goal is to build a $1 million endowment for local women and children by recruiting 1,000 members by April.
 Because of the tireless work of our volunteer committee, our goal is in sight!

 We're writing this letter because we want to publicly recognize the amazing work of our committee members.
 Led by Co-Chairs Jody Gross and Susan Richer, they've organized events, made thank-you phone calls, labeled envelopes and baked cookies.
 And that's just the easy stuff they've also used their vast experience and total passion to strategize, brainstorm, implement and inspire.
-They've done it all the jobs that take intelligence and dedication, and the jobs that take getting your hands dirty and maybe even going beyond your comfort zone.

 They've done this because they love Park City, and they believe that women, working together, can accomplish great things.
 We couldn't agree more.